JorgeLNJunior/queuelite/README.md

 # QueueLite

-QueueLite is a simple and performant queue backed by SQLite.
+QueueLite is a simple queue backed by SQLite.
 Wrote following the [guide](https://kerkour.com/sqlite-for-servers) made by Silvain Kerkour.

 </div>